INFO442C-WIN2024/Group-5/README.md

 INFO 442 C, Group 5 Project
 Members: Sirak Yohannes, Aaron Jones, Christopher May Chen, Mykyta Lepikash, Sid Jayadev

-Husky Connect is a website designed to connect UW students looking for study partners.
+**Husky Connect** is a website designed to connect UW students looking for study partners.
 We created this app to help students find the study help they need, and to help foster a positive, academic community for students.

-Our tech stack includes:
+Our tech stack includes:<br>
-HTML/CSS, JS, React for the draft
+HTML/CSS, JS, React for the draft<br>
-NextJS, Tailwind, heroui, and Vercel for final styling and hosting Firebase for the backend
+NextJS, Tailwind, heroui, and Vercel for final styling and hosting<br>
+Firebase for the backend<br>

-Our final MVP product can be found here: https://husky-connect-h1tr.vercel.app/
+**Our final MVP product can be found here:**<br>
+https://husky-connect-h1tr.vercel.app/

 You can review our code as well as various branches in our repository, found in the src file and in other branches.